 - eating a healthful diet

-- practicing good sleep hygiene, including setting regular bedtimes, getting 7 to 9 hours sleep, and unwinding before bed
+- practicing good sleep hygiene with regular bedtimes, 7 to 9 hours sleep, and unwinding before bed

 - managing and limiting stress